isovector/sandymaguire.me/wip/travel-narratives.markdown

 a few weeks.

 On to happier things.
-In November I decided to take a step down the technological ladder, and [I got rid of my smartphone][dumbphone].
+In November I decided to take a step down the technological ladder of progress, and [I got rid of my smartphone][dumbphone].
 It was a good decision.
+I also attempted a novel for [NaNoWriMo][nano], but gave up on it after about ten days.

 [dumbphone]: http://sandymaguire.me/blog/reflections-on-a-dumb-phone
+[nano]: /blog/nanowrimo

 In December, I took a month off of work to backpack across Thailand.
 The stories and insights from the trip are too numerous to recount here, but I intend to dedicate a post entirely to them in the upcoming days.
-Stay tuned.
+Stay tuned and watch this space.

 ## Retrospective